 The central bank also hinted that it could decide on more by the end of the year depending on upcoming economic data.

 ‘Your CEO Jerome Powell has made it clear that fighting inflation remains a priority, even at the expense of a possible entry into a recession,’ underline the analysts at Commerzbank.

 However, the central authority’s announcements were broadly in line with market expectations, prompting investors to pay increased attention to the language being used in relation to the recent slowdown in economic growth.

 As a result, many economists expect the Fed to act more cautiously as monetary policy tightens.

 “The subtle changes in the FOMC statement, as well as President Powell’s comments during the press conference, reinforce our expectation that the Fed will hike rates at a less aggressive pace through September,” Lombard Odier’s teams affirm.

 The Swiss private bank says it plans another 50 basis point hike at the end of September’s meeting, followed by 25 basis point hikes at subsequent meetings.

 The New York Stock Exchange was also able to close largely positively after the announcements by the Federal Reserve with a plus of 1.4% and the Nasdaq Composite of 4.1%.

-Aside from the Fed’s unsurprising decisions, it’s the plethora of corporate results that will constitute the main news of today’s session.
+Aside from the unsurprising decisions by the Fed, it’s the plethora of corporate results that will constitute the main news of today’s session.